1SSoll2/scriptsForPRTG/README.md

 Upload Custom Scripts <br>
 .bat file is for engaging .ps1 file with PRTG.  <br> <br>

-Hard Coding. ( Have to change some parameters )
+Hard Coding. ( Need to change some parameters )